Asal dan alasan untuk merayakan Karneval

 Karneval also known as the Fifth Season of the Year annually starts on November 11 at exactly 11.11 am.
 It is said that the number 11 is of significance for Karneval since it is viewed as a nĂ€rrische Zahl (crazy number) that represents the craziness during the Karneval celebration â a time when people dress up, eat, drink, and celebrate boisterously.

-The activities then continue on Selasa known as Faschingsdienstag (Shrove Selasa) which marks the last day of the Karneval season.
-In Germany, the parades and festivities on Faschingsdienstag are on a much smaller scale than in other parts of the world where the Selasa marks the highlight of the carnival season and is known as Fat Selasa or Mardi Gras.
+The activities then continue on Tuesday known as Faschingsdienstag (Shrove Tuesday) which marks the last day of the Karneval season.
+In Germany, the parades and festivities on Faschingsdienstag are on a much smaller scale than in other parts of the world where the Tuesday marks the highlight of the carnival season and is known as Fat Tuesday or Mardi Gras.

 However, despite being celebrated less than in other countries Faschingsdienstag has its own particular interesting aspects.
 Especially in the southern regions of Germany, the calmer Faschingsdienstag is reserved for Guggenmusik.
 Guggenmusik is a special music parade that was first documented in 1906 in Basel, Switzerland and was adopted by some regions in Germany beginning in the 1950s.
 Typical for this particular parade are the loud and wild noise the musicians make and the often frightening costumes and masks they wear.